 Well, here's something that might be a surprise.
 One of the biggest garden dangers to pets is largely unknown to dog owners.
 Here’s how to avoid problems...

-Somehow over the years it’s been left off a number of lists of dangerous plants.
+It baffles me that somehow, over the years, it’s been left off a number of lists of dangerous plants.
 Yet, currently, I’d see (and hear of) as many poisonings from this plant as any other.

 Early warning signs are vomiting, dehydration, lethargy and diarrhea that often has blood with liver damage potentially progressing to liver failure and tragically even death within 7-14 days in the most severe cases.

 The best solution?
 Remove them from your garden.
 I have.
 It’s just not worth the risk.